cstafie/kyss/README.md

 ### overall

 - address todos in code
-- design and implement a routing strategy
+- design and implement a FE and BE routing strategy

 - env variables
 - auto deploy?

 - filter out bad clues
-- use this https://www.xwordinfo.com/Crossword?date=5/27/2019 data source
 -

 ### front-end